madebygps/azure-resume/README.md

 This is my Cloud Resume Challenge built on Azure.
 It's a static website hosted on Azure Storage, with a visitor counter built on Azure Functions.
 The website is built with HTML, CSS, and JavaScript.
 The visitor counter is built with .NET and Azure Functions.

-If you'd like to build your own, here is the template [GitHub Repo](https://github.com/madebygps/cgc-azure-resume-starter) and YouTube video [video](https://youtu.be/ieYrBWmkfno)
+If you'd like to build your own, here is the YouTube video [video](https://youtu.be/ieYrBWmkfno)

 ![architecture](architecture.png)